Menu

 When teaching computing teachers can follow the children’s interests to ensure their learning is engaging, broad and balanced.
 Teachers should ensure that ICT and computing capability is also achieved through core and foundation subjects and where appropriate and necessary ICT and computing should be incorporated into work for all subjects using our wide range of interactive ICT resources.

 Computing teaching is practical and engaging and a variety of teaching approaches and activities are provided based on teacher judgement and pupil ability.
 We have a wide range of resources to support our computing teaching.
-Pupils may use laptops or iPads independently, in pairs, alongside IT support or in a group with the teacher.
+Pupils may use laptops or iPads independently, in pairs or in a group with the teacher.
 Teachers and pupils are also aware of the importance of health and safety and pupils are always supervised when using technology and accessing the internet.

-Our pupils are fully encouraged to engage with ICT and technology outside of school.
-Each teacher and pupil at has their own unique Purple Mash login and password.
+Our pupils are fully encouraged to engage with ICT and technology outside of school responsibly.
+Each teacher and pupil have their own unique Purple Mash login and password.
 Computing work can be stored and saved using pupil log in details and homework or ‘2do’s’ can also be set for pupils to access and complete tasks at home that link with their current class learning.

 We provide a variety of opportunities for computing learning inside and outside the classroom.
-Computing and safeguarding go hand in hand and we provide a huge focus on internet safety inside and outside of the classroom.
-Additional to all pupils studying an online safety unit through their computing lessons, every year we also take part in National Safer Internet Day in February.
-The Computing Subject Leader alongside class teachers will plan additional internet safety lessons and activities to take part in following a specific yearly theme.
-Internet Safety assemblies are also held.
+Computing and safeguarding go hand in hand and we provide a huge focus on internet safety inside and outside of the classroom and teach units at least half termly following the National Online Safety Curriculum through National College.
+The Computing co-ordinator alongside class teachers will plan additional internet safety lessons and activities to take part in following a specific yearly theme.
+Internet Safety assemblies are also held as well as parent internet safety workshops and parent home activities.

 Impact: